switchensemble/switchensemble.github.io/_repertoire/2020/mcloskey-the-task-ahead.md

 ---
 composer:
-  first: Lansing D.
+  first: Lansing D
   last: McLoskey
-title: "The Task Ahead is Enormous, and There Is Not Much Time"
+title: The Task Ahead is Enormous, and There Is Not Much Time
 duration:
 yearComposed: 2020
 performedBySwitch: 2020